Metro Manila: Kingdom of Maynila

 Shortly after Rajah Matanda's birth, sometime around the early 16th century while he was rajahmuda or heir apparent, his father, the King of Luzon, died, leaving his mother as the queen regent of Luzon.
 By 1511, Luzonians had been carrying out large-scale trade at least within maritime Southeast Asia with Luzonians being hired as officials in Melaka and merchants gaining royal favors in Brunei.
 It was in Melaka that Luzonians met the Portuguese before their eventual conquest of Melaka in 1511.
-Rajah Matanda, in 1521, was known in maritime Southeast Asia as the son of the King of Luzon.
+Rajah Matanda, in 1521, was known in Maritime Southeast Asia as the son of the King of Luzon.
 He married a princess of Brunei and served as an admiral for his grandfather, the Sultan of Brunei, in an attack near Java in exchange for soldiers and a fleet of ships.
 On the way home, he met and had an encounter with a Castilian fleet.

 Some Luzonians in the 1500s had also been taking part in mercenary work in other kingdoms.
 The Luzonians' commercial influence also reached as far as Butuan.
 By the 1570s, the ruling class of Manila together with the international Luzonian merchants were Muslim and Islam was spreading through the freemen and the slaves.

-On May 24, 1570, the battle of Manila was fought between the Kingdom of Luzon, under the command of the heir apparent Prince Sulayman, and the Kingdom of Spain, under the command of field marshal Martin de Goiti who was aided by some foreign forces.
-This resulted in the arson and destruction of Manila.